Skip to main content

 • Share your itinerary and location: Whether you’re traveling alone or with companions, you should always share your itinerary and current location with someone at home.
 In an emergency, your contact person will be able to inform the proper authorities of where you are and your plans.

 • Keep your phone charged: You need to be able to stay in touch with your emergency contact back home and reach authorities in an emergency.
 Keeping your phone charged to a reasonable level will help you do so.
+This includes bringing charging cables, outlets and ideally a portable power bank so you can always keep your devices fully charged.

 • Follow traffic laws: As you drive, follow the general rules of the road, but also make sure to research the general traffic laws in the states you’ll be traveling through.
 For example, all states have a move-over law for emergency vehicles, but some extend the law to disabled vehicles on the side of the road.
+Some states also allow you to turn right on a red light, while many states do not.
+It’s often best to drive a bit more cautiously in new states to avoid any tickets.

 • Stay alert: Road safety means being alert whenever you’re behind the wheel and knowing your limitations.
 Schedule regular breaks every couple of hours to get some fresh air and stretch your legs.
 If you’re too tired to continue driving, see if your companion can take over or add a stop to your journey.